cadauxe/S2Shores/docs/source/index.rst

 This project gathers several estimators to be able to compute bathymetry from standard format such as sentinel2 or geotiff.

-It uses inversion methods for bathymetry estimation based on the inversion of wave peaks and data provider services (delta time b.w. frames, gravity depending on latitude, distance to shore).
+It uses methods based on the inversion of wave peaks and data provider services (delta time b.w. frames, gravity depending on latitude, distance to shore) for bathymetry estimation.

+S2shores can be used through its Python API or Command Line Interface.

 Content
 ==================